 Because this entire situation was interesting.
 Seeing how Joselyn’s eldest daughter acted with this other Lie, seeing how that entire situation unfolded and how the woman herself shook things up here at Garden, it was… worth allowing to proceed, at least for the time being.

 She dismissed him, allowing the man to go into the backroom where dozens of animal cages were kept so that he could pick out his next host.
 While he was busy with that, the woman turned her mind toward Felicity Chambers, the girl who was supposed to have been Cahethal’s new host as of several years earlier.
-But when she had gone to the girl’s room, she had found herself incapable of possessing her.
+But when the Seosten she had sent to collect the girl had gotten there, she had found herself incapable of possessing her.
 Incapable of possessing what should have been an ordinary human child.
+Multiple Seosten, including Cahethal herself, had tried afterward only to be met with the same problem.

 It should have angered her.
 And in a way, it had.
 But far more than that, it had intrigued Cahethal.
 She wanted to know the truth.
 She wanted to know what could possibly have caused that.
 So she had backed off.
 She had waited and pitched her request that Felicity be brought to Eden’s Garden so that a closer eye could be kept on her.
 That request, unfortunately, had been denied.
 Felicity was slated to go to Crossroads instead, thanks to effort put forth by Gaia Sinclaire.
 Effort which Cahethal couldn’t push too much against without drawing attention to herself.